rkish3721/Eng3/README.md

 ### Reflection

 This part was somewhat challenging but I got good help from Mr. Miller.
-I think that for other students it would be the most useful to start with cutting the part from the front, and then move to the side.
-The only part I had a little problem with was the lip being symetrical at the corners.
+For other student i would say to start extruding long ways, and then work on the width because i did it the other way on got confused.
+I didn't really learn anything from this project.

 ## Onshape Certification Part 2

 ### Assignment Description

 This was the second part of our Onshape certification.
-We built a piece of a microphone stand.
+We built a piece of a mic stand.
 ### Evidence
 ![Screenshot 2024-03-28 111559](https://github.com/ldengel3718/Engr3/assets/143533539/59c9a569-6583-4204-87e7-44b9e0b61a30)
 ![Screenshot 2024-03-28 111543](https://github.com/ldengel3718/Engr3/assets/143533539/7d95a3d5-6df8-429c-a609-fe02aece787a)